moepman/acertmgr/README.md

 Configuration
 -------------

+Unless specified with a commandline parameter (see acertmgr.py --help) the optional global configuration is read from '/etc/acertmgr/acertmgr.conf'.
-The main configuration is read from `/etc/acme/acme.conf`, domains for which certificates should be obtained/renewed should be configured in `/etc/acme/domains.d/*.conf`.
+Domains for which certificates should be obtained/renewed should be configured in `/etc/acertmgr/*.conf` (the global configuration is automatically excluded if it is in the same directory).

 All configuration files can use yaml (requires PyYAML) or json syntax.

-  * Example global configuration file (YAML syntax):
+  * Example optional global configuration file (YAML syntax):
 ```yaml
 ---
 # Required: Authority API endpoint to use